nkefeyan-22-26/green-talent-index/README.md

 ## The methodological contribution

 Two choices distinguish this from a generic occupational-similarity measure.
-Both are deliberate and both are arguable — they are the part worth defending.

 ### 1. Weight by what the *target* job needs, not by what the two jobs share